Shubhangi-Tiwari/Capstone-Project-EDA---Hotel-Booking/README.md

 13.Most of the Customers prefer to stay maximum 4 days in hotels, more than 4 days are preferred by very less customers.

 14.ADR tends to increase with number of customers arrived per month, also it is seen that ADR increases at end of month.

+15.Cancellation is not directly related ADR or assigned room that means ADR and assigned room dont have any affect directly on cancellation of hotels.